Brighter-bits/EverybodyCodes/README.md

 I don't know why I'm calling them days, I'm doing this over the course of months whenever I feel like it.

 This quest however was nice and simple.
-All you need to use is Collection Counter, then adding the new generation multipled by the old generation.
+All you need to use is Collection Counter, then adding the new generation multiplied by the old generation.

 Nice and simple, part three all you have to do is note down the different types of termites, loop through them all and do max–min.

 # Day 12

 ....
 This seems incredibly difficult.
-So, since this is coordinates I will be using imaginary numbers as they're less work than touples.
+So, since this is coordinates I will be using imaginary numbers as they're less work than tuples.
 I can calculate where the projectile will start falling, because the targets are not close enough to the catapults to be hit while going up or across.

 The calculation is just the power up and twice the power across.
 Nice and easy.
 I can then put every single coordinate into a dictionary.